HackIllinois/adonix/README.md

 npm run apidocs
 ```

-Important scripts can be found in the `package.json` file!
+Important scripts can be found in the `package.json` file under the `scripts` field!

 #### Default API Docs Documentation: